CalvinRossSmith/mslp/content/sections/legal/pricing.md

 #### Individual Therapy Session (60 minutes): $150

 * Discussion on previous take-home suggestions
-* 50-minute direct therapy, may include parent coaching
+* 50-minute direct therapy, which may include parent coaching
 * Debrief of session and take-home recommendations

 ---